mrchrisster/pitrex/README.md

 # Disclaimer #

 The code and release is based on Malban's June 15, 2021 release.
 All code hosted here is written by Malban and some other people like Kevin.
 I just did slight modifications to the code.
 You can find more info (and possibly more up to date versions) [here](http://vide.malban.de)
-Since I'm just modifying existing code so please don't expect new emulator features from me :)
+Since I'm just modifying existing code, please don't expect new emulator features from me :)

 # Pitrex Menu #